"Improving Smiles with less drilling" - Limiting tooth reduction - Less drilling

 What are tooth veneers?

 Tooth veneers can help you achieve the look you desire.
 They are great when you want to correct tooth shapes or cover up stains.
-These thin porcelain coverings that are bonded or glued to the fronts of your teeth.
+These thin porcelain coverings that are bonded or glued to the front surfaces of your teeth.
 They are custom made to fit the tooth surface.
-The shape of the veneer is idealized to improve your smile.
+The shapes of these ceramic coverings are idealized to improve your smile.
 You will learn in many of our “tooth veneers before and after” web pages that improving smiles with less drilling is better than doing more invasive crowns.

 Customizing your smile